Centre for Global Surgery

 Director and Professor of Global Surgery

 Prof. Chu is a general and colorectal surgeon.
 She received her undergraduate degree from Stanford University.
 She completed her medical degree and general surgery residency at the University of California- San Francisco.
-She was a Fulbright scholar at the London School of Hygiene and Tropical Medicine where she received a Master's degree in Public Heath and Developing Countries.
+She was a Fulbright scholar at the London School of Hygiene and Tropical Medicine where she received a Master's degree in Public Health and Developing Countries.
 She is an adjunct professor at University of Botswana (Department of surgery), a Board member of the Consortium of Universities for Global Health and the inaugural director of the Centre of Global Surgery.

-Ms. Mac Quene is an infectious diseases and public health professional.
+Ms. Mac Quene is a global/public health and infectious diseases specialist.
 She received her undergraduate degree in molecular biology followed by her honour's degree in Immunology and Infectious diseases from the University of Cape Town.
 She completed her Master in Infectious Diseases and Public Health at Vrije Universiteit Amsterdam, Netherlands.
 She has a keen interest in interdisciplinary research and work relevant to global surgery and improving equitable access to care.
 Currently, she works on the Equi-Injury project focused on understanding how to improve access to quality care for the injured in low-and middle-income countries.

 Ms. Louw is a virology and cancer science professional.
 She received her undergraduate degree in Chemical Biology, followed by an honour's degree in Medical Virology.
 She then completed her Master of Philosophy in Cancer Science, at the African Cancer Institute.
 All of her degrees were completed at the University of Stellenbosch.
 She is currently pursuing her doctorate in Health Systems and Public Health.

-Dr. Stofberg is a medical doctor working in the Khayelitsha District Hospital emergency department.
+Dr. Stofberg is a medical doctor working as a medical officer/investigator at Tygerberg Hospital.
 She received her medical degree from the University of Stellenbosch and is currently enrolled at the University of Cape Town as a Public Health master's student.
 She is pursuing a career in clinical research and is passionate about evidence-based medicine to improve quality of life.